scrapy/scrapy/docs/contributing.rst

 Submitting patches
 ==================

-To submit patches, any of the following mechanism is considered good:

-* create appropriate tickets in the issue tracker and attach the patches to those tickets.
-The patches can be generated using ``hg diff``.
+The best way to submit a patch is to issue a `pull request`_ on Github, optionally creating a new issue first.

+Alternatively, we also accept the patches in the traditional way of sending them to the `scrapy-developers`_ list.

-* send the patches to the `scrapy-developers`_ list, along with a comment explaining what was fixed or the new functionality (what it is, why it's needed, etc).
+Regardless of which mechanism you use, remember to explain what was fixed or the new functionality (what it is, why it's needed, etc).
 The more info you include, the easier will be for core developers to understand and accept your patch.

-* fork the `Github mirror`_ and send a pull request when you're done working on the patch

-* clone the `Bitbucket mirror`_ and send a pull request when you're done working on the patch

 You can also discuss the new functionality (or bug fix) in `scrapy-developers`_ first, before creating the patch, but it's always good to have a patch ready to